Nassau County Divorce Attorney

 divorce attorneys have extensive experience handling complex

-family law and divorce matters.
-Whether your matter involves separation, estrangement,
+divorce matters.
+Whether your matter involves separation, estrangement, alienation,

-alienation, accusations of domestic violence, the existence of a prenuptial
+accusations of domestic violence, the existence of a prenuptial agreement,

-agreement, or a significant number of assets in a contested divorce, we
+or a significant number of assets in a contested divorce, we have the

 the legal process.